What is ICNU?

 And, while you are at it, take a moment and consider who in your Group is ready for a call into Small Group leadership?
 Or maybe you have a friend who’s not in your Group that could be a good Small Group Leader, and an ICNU conversation could make all the difference.

-Worship Center will launch a new Small Groups season soon, and we would love to have some new groups available.
-Feel free to tap a shoulder or two and encourage them to fill out the form on worshipcenter.org/small-groups, or let us know who you think would make a great Small Group Leader and we will contact them.
+Worship Center regularly launches new Groups.
+Feel free to tap a shoulder or two and encourage them to fill out the form on worshipcenter.org/groups, or let us know who you think would make a great Small Group Leader and we will contact them.